openshift/assisted-service/docs/user-guide/network-configuration/static-configuration.md

 ]
 ```

+> NOTE: The mapping should use host's physical interfaces and not logical interfaces to be created (potentially virtual).
+> E.g. if creating a VLAN or bonded interfaces, the mapping should still use `eth1` and not `eth1.400` or `bond0`.

 In order to use `curl` to send a request for setting static network configuration in an existing infra-env, there is a need to JSON-encode the content of those files.
 This can be achieved using the `jq` tool as shown below

 ```sh